rossikos/pdf-auto-outline/README.md

 # PDF Auto Outline

-A simple python program to automatically generate and embed a table of contents or outline in a PDF.
+Automatically generate and embed a table of contents or outline in a PDF.

+Install: `python -m pip install pdf-auto-outline`

+Suggestions and contributions are welcome.

 ## Usage